On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: dLQR Cost under Different Similarity Transformations

-Our next result characterizes the structure of the optimal similarity transformation for an observable stabilizing controller. \begin{theorem} Suppose $X \succ 0$ and $\mK\in \mathbb{K} \cap \mathbb{K}_o$.
-If the optimal transformation matrix $T^\star \in \mathrm{GL}_n$ satisfying~\eqref{eq.optimal_T} exists, it is unique and in the form of
+Our next technical result characterizes the structure of the optimal similarity transformation for an observable stabilizing controller. \begin{proposition} Suppose $X_{22} \succ 0$ in \eqref{eq:Sigma-X-partition} and $\mK\in \mathbb{K} \cap \mathbb{K}_o$.
+If an optimal transformation matrix $T^\star \in \mathrm{GL}_n$ exists, then it is unique and in the form of